emilypx/appfair.github.io/index.md

 "Fork-Apply/Integrate-Release" (F-A/I-R) describes the stages of creating, developing, building, and distributing an app.
 The "Fork" and "Apply" parts are handled by you, the developer: a fork is created from the base [`/appfair/App`](https://github.com/appfair/App) repository, and in that fork you develop your app.
-When you are ready to publish a release, you apply your changes in the form of a Pull Request (PR) back to the base `/appfair/App.git` repository.
+When you are ready to publish a release, you apply your changes in the form of a pull request (PR) back to the base `/appfair/App.git` repository.
 The "Integrate" and "Release" phases are handled by the build host that accepts pull requests from the developer's fork and validates, builds, packages, and releases the installable app.

 The integration phases is the trusted core of the "fair-ground" process.